mcletshacks/Argon-Hub/README.md

 +Added godmode (refill health any 1 sec)

-+New discord server report if you got banned from a module so we can fix/remove it or get help if you have proplems withe the script
++New discord server, report if you got banned from a module so we can fix/remove it, get help if you have proplems withe the script, chat or play withe other Members